 We try to make their transitions as easy as possible, but often their bodies respond with loose stools or diarrhea.
 It’s a common problem in cats at home too.

 These are a couple of natural remedies that we have used with success, both at Happy Cats and with our own cats.

 Slippery elm is a bark that contains mucilage and tannins that coat the digestive tract.
 Its use for pets (and people!) is well documented.
 It’s great for small upsets, like helping a cat pass a hairball (many cats will have diarrhea around the time the hairball is coming up).
 If your cat is just starting to have intestinal upsets, try this.

 Bring 1 cup water to a hard boil.
-Remove from heat and whisk in 2 teaspoons slippery elm powder (find it at your local health food store…bulk is easiest to work with).
+Whisk in 2 teaspoons slippery elm powder (find it at your local health food store…bulk is easiest to work with).
 It should thicken up, like syrup.
 Run it through a blender if it lumps up too much.

 You can add this to a cat’s wet food up to 3 times a day, using up to a teaspoon each time.
 Most cats will tolerate it in their food.
 Start with 1/4 teaspoon at first, building up to 1 teaspoon.
 Please remember that adding different flavors of canned food suddenly can also precipitate diarrhea, so stick with what the cat knows.

 Intestinal illnesses are notoriously difficult to diagnose because the parasites can be alive in different stages in the colon.
 We often use this mixture to build intestinal health in cats and kittens who have severe or chronic diarrhea, especially after they’ve been treated medically.
 This mixture soothes and rebuilds the gut, where some say up to 90% of the immune function resides.